-• LW3 data represent perched groundwater in the CWA.
-Figure 4.1 illustrates TVOC concentrations in the perched groundwater unit decreasing from 1987 through 1991, and remaining relatively stable and less than 50 μ g/L since 2001.
-In October 2009, the TVOC concentration at LW3 was 22.89 μ g/L
+LW3 data represent perched groundwater beneath the limits of the CWA.
+Figure 4.1 illustrates TVOC concentrations in the perched groundwater unit decreasing from 1987 through 1991, and remaining relatively stable and less than 50 μg/L since 2001.
+In October 2011, the maximum TVOC concentration at LW3 was 16.1 μg/L.

-TVOC concentrations in the Lower Sand aquifer are represented by MW4D (Figure 4.2), EW1/EW1A (Figure 3.9), and MW12D (Figure 4.3).
+TVOC concentrations in the Lower Sand aquifer are represented by MW4D (Figure 4.2), EW1/EW1A/EW1B (Figure 3.10), and MW12D (Figure 4.3).

-- MW4D data represent impacted groundwater in the Lower Sand aquifer immediately downgradient of the North Disposal Area.
+- MW4D data represent groundwater in the Lower Sand aquifer immediately downgradient of the CWA.
 Figure 4.2 illustrates TVOC concentrations at MW4D decreasing from 1987 though 1991, and ranging from 50 μg/L to 500 μg/L since 1991.
-In October 2009, the TVOC concentration at MW4D was 248 μg/L. - EW1/EW1A data represent impacted groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
-Figure 3.9 illustrates TVOC concentrations at EW1/EW1A decreased from 1989 through 1996.
-From 1996 through 2005, TVOCs remained at levels between 50 and 100 μg/L. Since 2006, TVOCs have increased to levels between 100 μg/L and 200 μg/L. The increase in TVOC concentrations at EW1A since 2006 is almost entirely due to increased TCE concentrations.
-Increased TCE concentrations are attributed to delayed migration from the CWA (see Section 3.3). - MW12D data represent groundwater in the Lower Sand aquifer downgradient of the extraction system.
+In October 2011, the TVOC concentration at MW4D was 169.6 μg/L. - EW1/EW1A/EW1B data represent groundwater from the Lower Sand and St. Peter Sandstone aquifers that is captured by the extraction system.
+Figure 3.10 illustrates TVOC concentrations at EW1/EW1A/EW1B (see Section 3.3.). - MW12D data represent groundwater in the Lower Sand aquifer downgradient of the extraction system.
 Figure 4.3 illustrates TVOC concentrations at MW12D, which have historically remained below $3 \mu g/L$ since 1997.
-In October 1996, the TVOC concentration was near 400 $\mu g/L$.
-That sample result is considered anomalous because similar TVOC levels were never observed before or after that sample date.
-In October 2009, the TVOC concentration at MW12D was 1.42 $\mu g/L$.
+In October 1996, the TVOC concentration was near 400 $\mu g/L$ .
+That sample result is considered anomalous because TVOC concentrations were not observed at or near that level prior to or after that sample date.
+In October 2011, there were no VOCs detected at MW12D.

-TVOC concentrations in the St. Peter Sandstone aquifer, are illustrated by MW8B (Figure 4.4), EW2 (Figure 3.9), MW12B (Figure 4.5), and four converted (former) residential monitoring wells (Figure 4.6 through Figure 4.9).
+TVOC concentrations in the St. Peter Sandstone aquifer, are illustrated by MW8B (Figure 4.4), EW2 (Figure 3.10), MW12B (Figure 4.5), and four converted (former) residential monitoring wells (Figures 4.6 through 4.9).